 ERAU Check-in and Move-in Dates

-ERAU Check-in will take place between 9 a.m. and noon each day on August 17-19.
+ERAU Check-in will take place between 9 a.m. and 11 a.m. on January 6 in the Mori Hosseini Student Union Event Center.
 You will be able to check in for housing, orientation, and international student services all in one place.

 We are unable to accommodate early arrivals.
 Please adhere to the check in schedule and check in at your designated time or after and make travel arrangements appropriately.